 (Agenda Item 6)

-That the Commission consider the Provisional NPFC IUU Vessel List containing one vessel (Vessel No. 3) proposed by Canada.
+That the Commission consider the Provisional NPFC IUU Vessel List containing one vessel proposed by Canada (Annex X).

 That the Commission note that the TCC did not propose any changes to the current NPFC IUU Vessel List.